 In the chart options under Chart > Data Series > Color palette I select my favorite palette, Rainbow.
 The chart is still a bit of a mess and difficult to read.
 There are too many houses to be able to make out the details of those that are introduced more evenly throughout the series.
 Something has to go, and the first thing to try out is to remove the fill.
 Unfortunately, in this case, it made things worse...

 There's only one solution.
 I need to get rid of some houses that I don't enjoy reading about (our own Red Wedding, if you will).
 Out with the Tully's, Tyrell's, Wildings, and others.
 On my table, I'll select the columns I want to remove from my chart.
-I'll then click Data Manipulation > Rows/Columns > Delete.
+I'll then click Data Manipulation > Rows/Columns > Hide.
 Alternatively, I could choose to merge them into a single "Other" category.
 This will simplify my table quite a bit, but I'm still not happy with the lines only.
 Putting the fill back in, however, makes this chart (a little) easier to read:

 I have a particular predilection for the Targaryens (I'm sure they're not evil!), so based on this chart, I'm going to bring book 5 with me on holiday.
 As for radar charts, I've learnt that there's a definite benefit to limiting the number of series you attempt to show in any given single chart.